dongikjang/rMapskr/README.md

 install_github('dongikjang/rMapskr')
 ```

-## Features

-The design philosophy behind rCharts is to make the process of creating, customizing and sharing interactive visualizations easy.

 ### Create

-`rCharts` uses a formula interface to specify plots, just like the `lattice` package.
+`rMapskr` uses a formula interface to specify plots, just like the `lattice` package.
 Here are a few examples you can try out in your R console.

 ```coffee
 require(rMapskr)